 The Heath House, Gothic Revival manor house in Tean, England

-The Heath House is a Gothic Revival manor in Tean, England, featuring pointed arches, decorative stonework, and vertical forms that define the style.
-The structure combines medieval-inspired exterior design with the practical layout expected of a Victorian family home.
+The Heath House is a Gothic Revival manor in Tean, in the English county of Staffordshire, built with pointed arches, decorative stonework, and tall vertical forms.
+The layout follows the pattern of a Victorian family home, organized around reception rooms, private quarters, and service areas.

 The community of curious travelers